4.7

 Divorce is already hard, figuring out what to do with your house shouldn't add to the stress.
 If you and your spouse are struggling to agree on what's next for the marital home, Greenlight Offer is here to help.
 We're a local Houston cash home buyer that has helped families across the Houston metro since 2016, and we specialize in giving divorcing homeowners a clean, predictable path forward.

 When you sell your house during divorce in Houston, TX through Greenlight Offer, you skip the parts of a traditional sale that turn into fights, the agent decisions, the listing price arguments, the repair negotiations, and the showing schedules.
 We buy your house, handle the paperwork, and close at a reputable local title company on a date you choose.
+If a job move is part of your next chapter, we also help homeowners sell fast for a job relocation

 Ready to move forward?
 Get a no-obligation cash offer today, and let us handle the rest.